rikukissa/node-red-contrib-image-output/README.md

 ![](https://raw.githubusercontent.com/rikukissa/node-red-contrib-image-output/master/.github/preview.png)

-Expects the `msg.payload` to contain a jpg or png image, which need to be either a buffer or a base64 string.
+The expected input should be a jpg or png image, which need to be delivered in one of the following formats:
++ A buffer
++ A base64 encoded string
++ A Jimp object

 ## Installation
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):